15 2 3

 As parents, it’s important to make sure that your child is getting the best education possible.
 You also want to know that they are growing emotionally and psychologically as well as intellectually.
 So what do you do if you find out that you child is unhappy in school?

 Is Your Child Unhappy in School?

 Unfortunately, there are some times and situations where the school that your child is enrolled in is making him or her unhappy.
-You don’t want to rush into the situation and pull your child out of the school, especially if it’s the middle of the school year, but you don’t want them to suffer either.
-You also don’t want to waste valuable time in a place where your child is not learning as they should be.
+You don’t want to rush into the situation and pull your child out of the school.
+This is especially true if it’s the middle of the school year and you also don’t want them to suffer.
+Additionally, you don’t want to waste valuable time in a place where your child is not learning as they should be.

 If these things are happening to your family, here are some steps you can take.
 Each step progresses, depending on your situation.

-Steps To Take When Kids are Unhappy in School
+Steps To Take When Your Child is Unhappy in School

 Have a Dialogue with School Admin

 Firstly, talk to the teacher and administration at the school.
 Set a proper appointment, don’t just ambush them along the school corridor.
 That way, your issue will also be taken seriously.

 Sometimes your child’s problem is easier to fix than you might think.
 In some cases, a child who is gifted will begin to dislike school because it is boring and frustrating for them.

 In other cases, an undiagnosed learning disability or vision impairment prevents a child from learning and causes them unhappiness and low self-esteem.